PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 ### Reshape and transform data from silver zone tables to create gold zone tables

-Move to the next cell in the notebook which contains the following code to load the table named **silver_products** and then saves the data to a second delta table named **products**.
-Note this Python code is simple in that it does not perform any transformations.
-However, it shows the basic pattern of loading a table into a DataFrame and then saving it back into lakehouse storage as a delta table with another name or in a different lakehouse.
+Move to the next cell which creates the **products** table for gold zone.
+This code loads the table named **silver_products** and then saves the data to a second delta table in the gold zone named **products**.
+Note this Python code is simple in that it does not perform any transformations on product data.
+However, this Python code demonstrates the basic pattern of loading a table into a DataFrame and then saving it back into lakehouse storage as a delta table with another name or in a different lakehouse.

 ``` python
 # create products table for gold zone